Posts

 3. Internal-External Upset (IEU)

-• Description: Internal-External Upset (IEU) is a combination of both internal and external upsets, where the pipe ends are thickened both internally and externally.
+• Description: Internal-External Upset (IEU) combines internal and external upsets, where the pipe ends are thickened internally and externally.

-• Purpose: This dual-thickening process provides maximum strength and durability at the ends of the drill pipe, offering enhanced resistance to both internal pressure and external forces.
+• Purpose: This dual-thickening process provides maximum strength and durability at the end of the drill pipe, offering enhanced resistance to internal and external forces.

 The connections between drill pipe sections are critical for maintaining the integrity of the drill string.
 API 5DP drill pipes feature various types of connections: